 Performing the Test

 In order to conduct a bile acid test, your dog will need to fast.
 Then blood is drawn and the dog is fed a fatty meal.
 Two hours later, the blood is drawn again.
 The blood tests measure pre- and post-meal levels of bile acids.
-If the levels are high, there may be a problem with the liver or hepatic vasculature—the liver's blood flow.

 Interpreting the Results